 Then, of course, I look at the diagnostic testing reports.
 I don’t look at the diagnostic tests first.
 I only look at the diagnostic testing reports after I do my history and physical examination, and formulate an opinion on what is most likely causing the patient’s pain.
-After that part of the evaluation, I look at the diagnostic test report(s), because in a significant number of cases, the issue that is noted on the testing is not necessarily the cause of the patient’s pain.
+Then, I look at the diagnostic test report(s), because in a significant number of cases, the issue that is noted on the testing is not necessarily the cause of the patient’s pain.

 I have talked about this before in previous podcasts or blogs, but I’ll just briefly mention it again.
 Studies have been done to demonstrate this, that if you take 1,000 people who are asymptomatic, they have no back pain or pain in general.
 They are doing well and they are functioning great; you do an MRIs on each of them, you are going to find herniated discs on 200 or more of those patients.
 Those herniated discs are not causing pain at all.
-You can’t just jump to the conclusion that their pain is always caused by herniated discs that are noted on an MRI.
-I determine what pathology is causing their symptoms and I treat that pathology appropriately.
-This approach enables me to remove the cause of the pain.
-I have noted many instances over the years of patients coming with multiple test results and multiple doctor’s conclusions indicating that they need back surgery, but I determined that it’s not a disk issue causing the pain but it is another problem such as a hip issue.
-It that case, I treat the hip instead of the back and their pain is improved.
+You can’t just jump to the conclusion that their pain is always caused by herniated discs.